mrun1corn/mca/README.md

 - CORS/cookies: ensure `CORS_ORIGIN` matches `http://localhost:5173`
 - Atlas connectivity: verify URI + IP allowlist; watch API logs for `API listening on :4000`
 - Login: change password from the Login page (toggle "Change password")
+ - JWT secret: set `JWT_SECRET`; in dev a temporary insecure default is used but production requires it and will refuse to start.

 Raspberry Pi / Low‑Power Device Tips
 - Prefer production mode for best performance: